-Levels Types Characteristics Genuine Empowerment Local people may directly contact explorer tourists and develop tourism by themselves (Choguill, 1996; Dewar, 1999; Pretty, 1995).
-Participation Local people have control over all development without any external force or influence(Choguill, 1996; Dewar, 1999).
-Partnership There are some degrees of local influence in tourism development process (Arnstein, 1969).
-Symbolic Participation Interaction People have greater involvement in this level.
-The rights of local people are recognized and accepted in practice at local level (Pretty, 1995).
-Consultation People are consulted in several ways, e.g. being involved in community's meeting or even public hearings.
-Developers may accept some contribution from the locals that benefits their project (Arnstein, 1969).
-Non- Participation Informing People are told about tourism development program, which have been decided already, in the community.
-The developers run the projects without listening to local people's opinions (Arnstein, 1969).
-Manipulation Tourism development is generally developed by some powerful individuals, or government, without any discussion with the people (Arnstein, 1969).
+Levels Types Characteristics Genuine Participation Empowerment Local people may directly contact explorer tourists and develop tourism by themselves (Choguill, 1996; Dewar, 1999; Pretty, 1995).
+Partnership There are some degrees of local influence in tourism development (Arnstein, 1969).
+Symbolic Interaction People have greater involvement in this level.
+The rights of Participation local people are recognized and accepted in practice at local level (Pretty, 1995).
+Consultation Developers may accept some contribution from the locals that benefits their project (Arnstein, 1969).
+Non- Informing The developers run the projects without listening to local Participation people's opinions (Arnstein, 1969).
+Tourism is generally developed by some powerful individuals, Manipulation or government, without any discussion with the people (Arnstein, 1969).